MadsJJ/Cookbook/README.md

 3. (Optional) While the installer usually adds WiX to the system PATH automatically, you might want to verify or add it manually.
 You can do this through the *System Properties > Advanced > Environment Variables* on Windows.
 4. Run `mvn clean install` from the root project directory (cookbook-folder).
 This will build the project and run all tests (to skip tests add `-DskipTests`).
 5. Run `cd restserver && mvn spring-boot:run` to launch spring boot (or run `cd restserver` followed by `mvn spring-boot:run`)
 6. Open a new terminal.
 Run  `cd ui && mvn clean compile javafx:jlink jpackage:jpackage`.
 JLink downloads the project as a .zip-file and JPackage convertes it to an "application".
-To find the .zip-file look in */ui/target*
+To download the app to onto your computer, run the .exe-file in */ui/target/dist*
-7. Find the application and open it as you would any other application on your computer.
+7. Open the CookbookFX app as you would do with any other application on your computer.
 8. Log-in or sign up to create your very own personal cookbook!

 ## Content